dvadai/website-automation-framework-phptravel/README.md

 # automation-framework
 Selenium test automation framework
+This is a step by step documentation on how to build an automation framework from scratch using http://www.phptravels.net/ as the test site.

-How to build an automation framework?
+# How to start?

 # 1. The basics
+Prerequisites:
+- Choose a Development Environment and download it
+- Create a new project

 1. Sort the maven pom file out: start a new maven project that give the structure.
 It is a maven structure not for the automation project.
 Open the pom.xml file.